PhalePallo/PhalePallo/README.md

 ## Hi there 👋
+“Hi, I'm Pallo 👋”

+👉 What you do
+“I’m a Full-Stack Developer passionate about building dynamic and user-centered web applications.”

+👉 What you’re learning
+“Currently exploring Azure Functions, C#, and advanced JavaScript.”

 <!--
 **PhalePallo/PhalePallo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.